Vincit/multi-user-test-runner/README.md

 exceptions are ignored by the runner and will be handled normally by the test method.
 This behaviour can be changed:

 1. Using `expecations` by asserting with `authorizationRule#expect(Expectation expectation)`method.
 See section `Assertions` for more information.
-This is preferred way if you are using Java 8 to write the tests.
 1. Adding `@MultiUserTestConfig` annotation to change the default exception for a test class.
 The annotation is inherited so it can be added to a configured base class to reduce boilerplate code.
-1. Do it in `@Before` method or in the test method itself by calling `authorizationRule#setExpectedException()`
+1. Do it in `@Before` method or in the test method itself by calling `authorizationRule#setExpectedException()` method.
+The exception is reset to default exception before each test method.

 ## Creating Custom Users